Are you winter ready graphic checklist

 • Wrap up in warm clothes if going outside.
 Wearing a scarf over their mouth, will protect cold air getting into their lungs.

-If you are worried about a relative or elderly neighbour, contact your local council or call the Age UK helpline on 0800 678 1602 (8am to 7pm every day).
+You can also call the Age UK helpline on 0800 678 1602 (8am to 7pm every day) for help and support.

 If you are concerned that the person may be suffering from hypothermia, contact NHS 111.